-- Normal (fewer than 50 repeats), to - Premutation (between 50 and 200 repeats), to - Affected or full mutation (more than 200 repeats).
+- Normal (fewer than 55 repeats), to - Premutation (between 55 and 200 repeats), to - Affected or full mutation (more than 200 repeats).

 Because males carry only a single copy of the X chromosome, they tend to be more severely affected than females, who have a normal X chromosome to partially compensate.
-Although the full mutation can affect both males and females, premutation and full-mutation females may exhibit marked variability of characteristics, depending in part on the extent of X-chromosome inactivation.
+Although the full mutation can affect both males and females, premutation and full-mutation females may exhibit marked variability of characteristics depending in part on the extent of X-chromosome inactivation.
 Individuals with FXS can exhibit a range of cognitive impairment, with particular deficits in visual-spatial perception, speech and language, attention, self-regulation, and short-term memory.
 Many individuals with FXS also exhibit symptoms of ASDs, and some have seizures.

-In the past several years, researchers have gained a greater understanding of the medical consequences of carrying a premutation, such as risks for premature ovarian insufficiency, in this case known as Fragile X-associated Primary Ovarian Insufficiency (FXPOI), in women of reproductive age, and risks for a Parkinson-like condition characterized by tremor and ataxia in older males, called Fragile X-associated Tremor/Ataxia syndrome (FXTAS).
+In the past several years, researchers have gained a greater understanding of the medical consequences of carrying a premutation, such as risks for a Parkinson-like condition characterized by tremor and ataxia in older males, called Fragile X-associated Tremor/Ataxia Syndrome (FXTAS), and risks for premature ovarian insufficiency, in this case known as Fragile X-associated Primary Ovarian Insufficiency (FXPOI), in women of reproductive age.

-FXS RESEARCH CENTERS (FXSRCS): THE CENTERS-WITHIN-CENTERS MODEL
+FXS RESEARCH CENTERS (FXSRCs): THE CENTERS-WITHIN-CENTERS MODEL

-The FXSRC Program, associated with the existing Eunice Kennedy Shriver IDDRC Program, supports research that will improve the diagnosis and treatment of and find a cure for FXS and its related conditions.
+The FXSRC Program, associated with the existing Eunice Kennedy Shriver IDDRC Program, supports research that will improve the diagnosis and treatment of FXS and its related conditions.
 The Branch's three FXSRCs were initially funded in fiscal year 2003 in response to the Children's Health Act of 2000 (P.L.
 106-310), which provided for the establishment of at least three centers to conduct and support basic and biomedical research into the detection and treatment of FXS.
 The FXSRCs stimulate the formation of multidisciplinary, multi-institutional teams with the common goal of facilitating the translation of basic research findings from bench to bedside to community.
 The Centers were refunded after a successful recompetition in early fiscal year 2008.

 Each FXSRC includes research programs in both basic and clinical science.
 Several projects focus on newborn screening and include studies that assess methods of testing immediate and extended family members and the impact of newborn screening on the family.
 A description of the Centers and their affiliates appears below.
-For a map of the Center locations and their affiliate sites, see Figure 9.
+For a map of the Center locations and their affiliate sites, see Figure 10.